JeNo99/ST10474303--PART-2/README.md

 Website published on: https://github.com/JeNo99/ST10474303--PART-2

 BRIEF HISTORY
-Sham Shawarma and Grill was founded to introduce authentic Middle Eastern cuisine to the local community.
-Drawing inspiration from Jordanian and Palestinian traditions, the restaurant has become well-known for its freshly made shawarmas, grilled dishes, and inviting atmosphere.
-Over time, it has gained a loyal following due to its commitment to quality, affordability, and strictly halaal offerings.
+In order to provide the neighborhood with real Middle Eastern food, Sham Shawarma and Grill was established.
+The restaurant, which draws influence from Palestinian and Jordanian customs, is well-known for its grilled food, freshly cooked shawarmas, and welcoming ambiance.
+Because of its dedication to quality, affordability, and only halaal products, it has garnered a devoted following over time.

-The Middle Eastern restaurant Sham Schawarma & Grill is situated on Florida Road in Durban.
-Authentic shawarma, grilled meats, falafel, kebabs, hummus, and other typical Middle Eastern meals are the restaurant's specialties.
-Freshly cooked meals and a family-friendly dining experience have made it famous for introducing Middle Eastern delicacies to Durban.
+Sham Schawarma & Grill is a Middle Eastern eatery located on Florida Road in Durban.
+The restaurant specializes on authentic shawarma, grilled meats, falafel, kebabs, hummus, and other classic Middle Eastern dishes.
+It is well-known for bringing Middle Eastern cuisine to Durban because to its freshly prepared meals and welcoming atmosphere.

-The historical region of Bilad al-Sham (Greater Syria), which comprises present-day Syria, Lebanon, Jordan, and Palestine, is referred to as "Sham."
-The restaurant is inspired by the region's rich culinary traditions, especially the well-known shawarma, which has its roots in Ottoman-era techniques for roasting meat on a vertical spit.
+"Sham" refers to the ancient territory of Bilad al-Sham (Greater Syria), which includes modern-day Syria, Lebanon, Jordan, and Palestine.
+The restaurant draws inspiration from the rich culinary traditions of the area, particularly the popular shawarma, which originated from Ottoman-era methods of roasting meat on a vertical spit.

-Sham Schawarma & Grill, which serves both dine-in and takeout customers in Durban, is now well-known in the area for its authentic Middle Eastern food, which includes beef and chicken shawarma wraps, mixed grill platters, falafel meals, and fresh juices.
+Sham Schawarma & Grill is a popular dine-in and takeout restaurant in Durban that is well-known for its authentic Middle Eastern cuisine, which includes falafel dinners, mixed grill platters, beef and chicken shawarma wraps, and fresh juices.

 MISSION STATEMENT
 “The mission of Sham Schawarma and Grill is to serve fresh, flavorful, and authentic meals made with quality ingredients and traditional recipes.
 The restaurant is committed to maintaining excellent food standards, delivering fast and friendly service, and ensuring that every customer leaves satisfied.”
 VISION STATEMENT
 “The vision of Sham Schawarma and Grill is to become a trusted and well-recognized destination for authentic Middle Eastern cuisine.
 The restaurant strives to create memorable dining experiences where customers can enjoy high-quality food, friendly services, and a welcoming atmosphere inspired by Middle Eastern hospitality.”

 TARGET AUDIENCE
-Sham Schawarma & Grill's target market consists of:
+The target market for Sham Schawarma & Grill is made up of:

-1. Students and young adults seeking quick, tasty, and reasonably priced meals.
+1. Young adults and students looking for quick, delicious, and affordable meals.
-2. Professionals in the workforce who desire easy lunch and dinner options.
+2. Working professionals who want simple lunch and dinner options.
-3. Families looking for a range of food options and a relaxed dining experience.
+3. Families seeking a casual dining experience and a variety of culinary alternatives.
-4. Middle Eastern foodies who enjoy grilled foods, falafel, kebabs, and authentic shawarma.
+4. Middle Eastern foodies who love authentic shawarma, falafel, kebabs, and grilled meals.
-5. Visitors and tourists discovering Durban's culinary scene, particularly in the Florida Road area.
+5. Tourists and visitors learning about Durban's food scene, especially along Florida Road.
-6. Clients who are concerned about halal food, since Middle Eastern eateries frequently accommodate halal dietary requirements.
+6. Customers who are worried about halal cuisine because Middle Eastern restaurants usually cater to halal dietary needs.
 2 WEBSITE GOALS AND OBJECTIVES

 WEBSITE GOAL
-The primary aim of the Sham Shawarma and Grill website is to build a strong digital presence that markets the business, draws in new customers, and enhances the overall customer experience.
-It is designed to provide easy access to information while boosting brand visibility and increasing sales.
+The Sham Shawarma and Grill website's main goal is to have a powerful online presence that promotes the company, attracts new clients, and improves the general customer experience.
+It is intended to make information easily accessible while raising sales and brand awareness.
 WEBSITE OBJECTIVES
-•	To display accurate and updated details about the menu, pricing, location, and trading hours
+KEY PERFORMANCE INDICATORS (KPIs) TO MEASURE SUCCESS
-•	To showcase the restaurant’s strictly halaal meals and distinctive Middle Eastern dishes
+• To show precise and current information about the menu, prices, location, and trade hours.
-•	To offer convenient features such as online ordering and communication options
+• To highlight the restaurant's unique Middle Eastern delicacies and only halaal meals.
-•	To attract potential customers through visually appealing and engaging content
+• To provide practical features like online ordering and communication channels
-•	To encourage customer retention by promoting specials, deals, and updates
+• To draw in prospective clients with eye-catching and captivating material
-•	To improve the brand’s image and maintain competitiveness in the online market
+• To promote sales, discounts, and upgrades in order to foster consumer retention.

-KEY PERFORMANCE INDICATORS (KPIs) TO MEASURE SUCCESS KPI	What It Measures	Targert
+• To sustain competitiveness in the internet market and enhance the brand's reputation

-Website Traffic
+KPI	What It Evaluates	Target
-Number of visitors to the website.
-Increase visitors by 20% within 6 months.
+Website Traffic	The total number of people visiting the website.
+Increase website visits by 20% within six months.

-Online Orders	Number of orders placed through the website.
-Achieve at least 100 online orders per month.
+Online Orders	The quantity of orders completed through the website.
+Reach a minimum of 100 online orders each month.

-Conversion Rate	Percentage of visitors who place an order or make an enquiry.
-Reach a conversion rate of 5% or higher.
+Conversion Rate	The percentage of visitors who take action, such as placing an order or submitting an enquiry.
+Achieve a conversion rate of at least 5%.

-Bounce Rate	Percentage of visitors who leave after viewing only one page.
-Keep below 40%.
+Bounce Rate	The percentage of visitors who leave the website after viewing only one page.
+Maintain a bounce rate below 40%.

-Average Session Duration	How long visitors spend on the website.
-More than 2 minutes per visit.
+Average Session Duration	The average amount of time users spend on the website.
+Keep the average visit duration above two minutes.

-Mobile User Satisfaction	Performance and usability on mobile devices.
-Maintain a mobile-friendly score above 90%.
+Mobile User Satisfaction	The website’s usability and performance on mobile devices.
+Maintain a mobile usability score of over 90%.

-Menu Page Views	Number of times the menu page is viewed.
-Increase menu views by 30% within 3 months.
+Menu Page Views	The number of times the menu page is accessed by visitors.
+Increase menu page visits by 30% within three months.

-Customer Enquiries	Number of contact forms or enquiries received.
-Generate at least 20 enquiries per month.
+Customer Enquiries	The number of enquiries or contact form submissions received.
+Obtain at least 20 customer enquiries per month.

-Customer Reviews and Ratings	Feedback received through the website or linked platforms.
-Maintain an average rating of 4.5/5 or higher.
+Customer Reviews and Ratings	Customer opinions and ratings collected through the website or connected platforms.
+Maintain an average customer rating of 4.5 out of 5 or higher.
-Page Load Speed	Time taken for website pages to load.
-Load pages within 3 seconds.
+Page Load Speed	The time required for website pages to display fully.
+Ensure all pages load in less than three seconds.

 3 CURRENT WEBSITE ANALYSIS

-REASON FOR CHOOSING TO CREATE A WEBSITE FOR SHAM SHAWARMA AND GRILL The decision to develop a website for Sham Shawarma and Grill is based on the growing importance of having an online presence in today’s digital world.
-The company does not have a website currently and creating this website will give get them more attention that will attract people.
-This website will allow the business to promote its menu, highlight its strictly halaal offerings, and attract a wider audience beyond walk-in customers.
-It also makes it easier for customers to access important information such as location, operating hours, and contact details at any time.
+REASON FOR CHOOSING TO CREATE A WEBSITE FOR SHAM SHAWARMA AND GRILL The growing significance of having an online presence in today's digital world is the basis for the decision to create a website for Sham Shawarma and Grill.
+The business doesn't already have a website, so building one will increase its visibility and draw more customers.
+With the help of this website, the company will be able to advertise its menu, showcase its exclusively halaal products, and draw in more clients than just walk-in clients.
+Additionally, it facilitates customers' access to crucial information like location, business hours, and contact data at any time.
-Additionally, the website will improve customer convenience by enabling features such as online ordering, menu browsing, and updates on promotions or specials.
-This would increase customer satisfaction and encourage repeat business.
-Having this professional website also enhances the restaurant’s credibility and competitiveness within the food industry, especially as many customers rely on online platforms when choosing where to eat.
+Additionally, by enabling features like online ordering, menu browsing, and updates on discounts or specials, the website will increase client convenience.
+This would boost client satisfaction and promote recurring business.
+The restaurant's legitimacy and competitiveness in the food market are also improved by having this polished website, particularly since many patrons rely on online resources when making dining decisions.
-Furthermore, the website can serve as a marketing tool by showcasing images of food, sharing customer reviews, and integrating with social media platforms.
-This helps to strengthen brand awareness and build stronger relationships with customers.
+Additionally, by displaying culinary photos, posting client testimonials, and interacting with social media sites, the website can double as a marketing tool.
+Stronger customer relationships and increased brand awareness are the results of this.
 ADVANTAGES OF THE NEW SHAM SCHAWARMA & GRILL WEBSITE

-1. Provides Crucial Information: The website contains crucial information including the restaurant’s location, menu, and contact data.
+1. Provides Important Information: The restaurant's address, menu, and contact information are all included on the website.

-2. Simple Navigation: Users have little trouble navigating between pages like Home, Menu, and Contact.
+2. Easy Navigation: The Home, Menu, and Contact pages are easy for users to navigate between.

-3. Visual Appeal: Using pictures of food draws consumers and highlights the restaurant’s offerings.
+3. Visual Appeal: Using images of food attracts customers and draws attention to what the business has to offer.

-4. Brand Promotion: The website uses its logo, colors, and content to highlight the restaurant’s identity.
+4. Brand Promotion: The restaurant's identity is emphasized on the website through its logo, colors, and content.

-5. Accessible 24/7: Without having to physically visit the restaurant, customers can access information about it at any time.
+5. Available 24/7: Customers can obtain information about the restaurant at any time without physically visiting it.

-6. Mobile Accessibility: Customers can easily visit the website from computers, tablets, and smartphones.
+6. Mobile Accessibility: Users of PCs, tablets, and smartphones can readily access the website.
-7. Cost-effective Marketing Tool: The restaurant can reach a larger audience by using the website as an online marketing platform.
+7. Economical Marketing Tool: By using the website as an online marketing platform, the restaurant can reach a wider audience.

-8. Menu Availability: This enhances convenience by allowing customers to peruse menu items before to visiting or placing an order.
+8. Menu Availability: By enabling patrons to browse menu items prior to visiting or placing an order, this improves convenience.
 4 PROPOSED WEBSITE FEATURES AND FUNCTIONALITY

 CORE PAGES